 Not Everyone Conducts Inner Speech

-Your pristine inner experience is whatever is directly in your experience-before the footlights of your consciousness, as William James would say-at some moment.
-My previous blogs have observed that some people –women with bulimia nervosa, for example– have frequent multiple simultaneous experiences, but that multiple experience is not frequent in the general population.
+Your pristine inner experience is whatever is directly in your experience, before the footlights of your consciousness, as William James would say-at some moment.
+My previous blog posts have observed that some people—women with bulimia nervosa, for example—have frequent multiple simultaneous experiences, but that multiple experiences are not frequent in the general population.

 Consider inner speech.
-Subject experienced themselves as innerly talking to themselves in 26% of all samples, but there were large individual differences: some subjects never experienced inner speech; other subjects experienced inner speech in as many as 75% of their samples.
-The median percentage across subjects was 20%.
+Subjects experienced themselves as inwardly talking to themselves in 26 percent of all samples, but there were large individual differences: some subjects never experienced inner speech; other subjects experienced inner speech in as many as 75 percent of their samples.
+The median percentage across subjects was 20 percent.